hrbrmstr/alfred-pws/README.md

 ### What's it do?

-- Returns lat 5 readings (date/time, temp, barometer, humidity) in Alfred window
+- Returns last 5 readings (date/time, temp, barometer, humidity) in Alfred window
 - Enables copying of full current day's CSV to clipboard
 - URL action goes to PWS readings page